zahrabatool487/AI-data-science-internship-task02/README.md

 ## Task 2: Exploring and Visualizing a Simple Dataset

 ## Introduction
 The Iris flower dataset is one of the most famous datasets in pattern recognition and machine learning literature.
-First introduced by British statistician and biologist **Ronald Fisher in 1936**, this dataset has become a standard benchmark for classification algorithms and data exploration techniques.
+First introduced by British statistician and biologist Ronald Fisher in 1936, this dataset has become a standard benchmark for classification algorithms and data exploration techniques.
 It represents a classic problem in botanical taxonomy and serves as an excellent starting point for understanding fundamental data science concepts.

 ---